88lventerprises/Election_Anaylsis/Election Analysis.md

 ***Example B***

 This code can be configured to accommodate a national presidential election quantifying state and county contributions.
-A 'Boolean' or 'if' statement can come in determining political party and if it is dominant in a specific state.
+A 'Boolean' or 'if' statement can be of assitanting for conditional analysis, determining political party and if it is dominant in a specific state.